dsbowen/Hemlock/docs_md/setup/linux.md

 These instructions were written for Ubuntu 20.04.

+!!! note
+    About 50% of the problems you encounter during setup can be fixed by closing and re-opening your terminal window.
+If you have any problems, this is the first thing to try.

 ## Python3 and pip3

 Python is hemlock's primary language.
 Pip allows you to install python packages, including hemlock and its command line interface, hemlock-CLI.
 Many linux distributions come with python3.